Download the fact sheet:

 For more information on redundancy pay, please see the Fair Work Ombudsman Fact Sheet – Notice of termination and redundancy pay and the National Employment Standards.

-- up to 5 weeks unpaid payment in lieu of notice
+- payment in lieu of notice of termination – maximum of 5 weeks

-- up to 4 weeks unpaid redundancy entitlement per year.
+- redundancy pay – up to 4 weeks per full year of service.

 Redundancy and unfair dismissal

-- the employer no longer required the person’s job to be done by anyone because of changes in the operational requirements of the employer’s enterprise
+- the person’s job doesn't need to be done by anyone

-- there was no reasonable opportunity for the person to be redeployed within the employer’s enterprise or the enterprise of an associated entity of the employer.
+- there was no reasonable opportunity for the person to be redeployed within the employer’s business or an associated business.

 Back to top